xecut-me/xecut-lock/README.md

 ### Creating config.h

-The `main/config.h` file specifies WiFi login and password, MQTT credentials, internet connection method selection, lock identifier, and OTP key.
+The `main/config.h` file specifies WiFi login and password, MQTT credentials, internet connection method selection and lock identifier.
 This file contains sensitive data and should never be committed.

 A config template is located in the [main/config.template.h](main/config.template.h) file.
 Copy it to `main/config.h`, edit it for your needs, and you can proceed to the next step.